JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 TeamCity requires a Cloud workspace to run builds on hosted macOS agents.

 1. Review and accept the TeamCity Cloud Terms of Service.
-2. Click **Create free account** to create a TeamCity Cloud account, or click **I already have an account** to connect an existing account.
+2. Click **Create free account** to create a TeamCity Cloud account.

     > TeamCity Cloud is hosted by JetBrains and provides a free starting tier.
     > The free tier includes a monthly allowance of build minutes and storage,